If you suspect that your hormones are either positively or negatively affecting your sex life… you might be right… on both counts.

 Pretty important, huh?

 Equally important though is what happens when they’re not optimal or at their best.
-That’s because instead of them giving you a happy and healthy life and libido, they are wreaking havoc on them.
+That’s because instead of them giving you a happy and healthy life and libido, we’re told that they’re wreaking havoc on them.

-How do you know if your hormones are out of balance?
+How do you know if your hormones are to blame?

 You suffer from pre-menstrual syndrome

 Just because PMS is common, doesn’t mean it’s normal.
 It’s just that we are told that it is and sadly, we accept it.
 But…

 The usual symptoms of PMS are not normal.
 They are signs that something isn’t right.

 What’s more, is that many of us women have taken birth control pills (which are synthetic hormones) to alter our natural hormones so that we don’t get pregnant.
 This is great for avoiding pregnancy, but they come with additional symptoms, side effects and consequences.

 That your testosterone levels can be temporarily and permanently lowered from the use of birth control pills.

 Sadly, yes.
 And many women are not advised of this before taking them.
 However, given the fear of an unwanted pregnancy, many of us would have taken them regardless.